 We’ve mentioned the dams built around the river above.
 The installed power capacity of these aforementioned dams is more than 1,200,000 kilowatts.

 One of Lisbon rivers, the River Tagus basin is also home to coniferous trees that contribute to the timber industry.
 A certain division of the cultivated land is used for cereal farming as well.
 Vineyards and olive trees are also available.

 There are also diverse animal species including that European and North African.

 You can take a journey along the Tagus river via Lisbon ferries.

 Importance of Rio Tejo

 - Tagus River Lisbon played an important role in communication between the land areas.
 It also contributed to the development of trade links between mainland areas and the ocean cost.

-- River Tagus also contributes to the irrigation system especially in the months where there’s no rain.
+- River Tagus also contributes to the irrigation system, especially in the months when there’s no rain.
 It supplies water for the agricultural lands.
 In this way, it alleviates the burden on the economy as well.

 - Blackbirds and starlings can also find food on the river’s shores.